-RECOMMENDED FINDING: The applicant acknowledges and will provide evidence to the governing body that the domestic water supply is from a source authorized in accordance with the Water Resources Department's administrative rules prior to obtaining a zoning compliance letter to construct the single family dwelling.
-Under ORS 537.545(b)&(d) no permit is required to take water from
+BOARD OF COMMISSIONERS FINDING: The applicants acknowledge and have provided evidence to the governing body that the domestic water supply is from a source authorized in accordance with the Water Resources Department's administrative rules by way of a water well report.
+This can be found in the attached application, Under ORS 537.545(b)&(d) no permit is required to take water for single or group purposes in the amount not to exceed 15,000 gallons per day.